Seemab00/Java-based__Console-application__Cake-Management-System/README.md

 # Cake Management System

-A Java-based console application for bakery order and inventory management using OOP principles.

----

 ## 📌 Overview

 The **Cake Management System (CMS)** is a command-line application that streamlines cake shop operations.
 Built with Object-Oriented Programming principles, it enables customer order management and administrative control over the system.